Gathering Customer Insights from Clustering in Tableau

 From KPIs to Insights with Clusters

 The challenge comes when we want to combine these three KPIs into customer profiles to build insights and make decisions about how to target these customers.
 How do we decide which customers are the most similar to each other?
 Clustering provides a data-driven method of sectioning records (be they customers, products, patients, transactions, etc.) into similar groups.
-There are lots of clustering methods, but one easy way to get insights quickly is by using Tableau 10's new one-click clustering capability.
+There are lots of clustering methods, but one easy way to get insights quickly is by using Tableau's one-click clustering capability.
 By dragging and dropping "Cluster" into the view, Tableau will automatically group your data into clusters of similar customers which you can save to dig deeper and find each group's common characteristics.
 Finding averages of the Recency, Frequency, and Value of each cluster can provide you with a quick way to profile these customers within their groups.

 Telling a story with your data